-He is the editor of the Amazon bestselling anthology Rage Against the Night, award-winning non-fiction publications HorrorScope and Black: Australian Dark Culture, as well as Shadowed Realms (creative director), Shadow Box, Black Box, Australian Dark Fantasy & Horror Volume One, Midnight Echo #2, and Robots & Time.
+He is the editor of the Amazon bestselling anthology Rage Against the Night, award-winning non-fiction publications HorrorScope and Black: Australian Dark Culture, as well as Shadowed Realms (creative director), Shadow Box, Black Box, Australian Dark Fantasy & Horror Volume One, Dead of Night: The Best of Midnight Echo, Midnight Echo #2, and Robots & Time.

 Shane has had more than one hundred short stories published in Australia, New Zealand, North America, Europe, and Asia, and his work has been translated into Japanese, French, Spanish, and Polish.